jzumsteg/pooleblog/_posts/2018-08-01-la-rochelle-part-1:-fine-gourmet-dining.md

 mermaid: true
 layout: post
 ---
 This is our fifth stay in La Rochelle.
 One thing we realized almost immediately on our first stay is that La Rochelle is devoted to seafood.
-It's on the Atlantic, and has a long history of being home for a large fleet of fishing boats, and a center of shellfish farmers, first and foremost being mussels, in French: moules.
+It's on the Atlantic, and has a long history of being home for a large fleet of fishing boats, and a center of shellfish farmers, first and foremost being mussels, in French: *moules*.
 I was not a great fan of mussels before I arrived in La Rochelle; now, I'll have them just about every chance I get.

 And we have found a favorite place for moules.
 This is fine dining at its best.
 Situated right on the water is Le P'tit Bleu, and we love this place.
 We ate dinner twice here this trip, and probably would have a third time, but we know a lovely small restaurant that we always go to for dinner the last night we're here.